top of page

 Early Neurological Stimulation (ENS)

-ENS also known as the “Super Dog” Program was developed by the US military in an effort to improve the performance of the canine unit and give the dogs a super advantage.
-From years of research, they learned that ENS could have significant and lasting effects in the attempt to improve their stress responses later in life and improve the well-being of their canine partners.
+At 3 days old we begin ENS and continue until day 16.
+ENS, also known as the “Super Dog” Program, was developed by the US military in an effort to improve the performance of the canine units and give the dogs a super advantage.
+From years of research, they learned that ENS could have significant and lasting effects on their stress responses later in life and improve the well-being of their canine partners.
+It involves applying gentle, specific sensory stimulation to a very young animal for short periods of time, which is performed when the puppies are 3 days to 16 days old.

 Benefits that have been observed with puppies that receive ENS are: